nrholterman/nrholterman.github.io/portfolio.md

 title: Portfolio
 ---

-Here are some blogposts, thoughts, and miscellany that hopefully give some insight into my work:
+Welcome to the scriptorium.
+Here you will find my written thoughts and miscellany that hopefully give some insight into my work, research, and investigation of digital tools:

 [☛ Thinking Broadly About DH](blogpost1.html)